iwytsang/Credit_Risk_Analysis/README.md

 ### Balanced Random Forest Classifier

 The balanced accuracy score is 0.788.
-That means from all positive and negative classes, we have predicted 78.8% of them correctly.
+That means from all predictions (both positive and negative), we have predicted 78.8% of them correctly.
 From the imbalanced classification report, we can see the precision is a total of 0.99 and recall of 0.87.
 With the precision at 0.99 percent, it means from all the classes we have predicted as positive, 99% are positive.
 With the recall at 0.87 it means that 87% of the positive classes were predicted correctly.